 Cross the lane (but not the river bridge) into a minor lane, pass the pumping station on your right.
 Go through the road gate ahead and continue for one minute before turning right through a gate into the field.
 Continue “along the contour” for four or five minutes to reach a gate near the bottom of the mixed wood.

 Go through the gate and follow the level track through the pheasant wood.
-After about four minutes, where the main track drops down through a field gate, continue ahead on a grassier track (just inside the wood) with the fence on your right.
+About four minutes later, where the main track drops down through a field gate, continue ahead on a grassier track (just inside the wood) with the fence on your right.

 Go slightly right to cross a stream and a stile in the corner of the field.
 There may be a sign here saying “Path 1 Is Temporarily Closed”, but we can take another path through the gate on the left of the field.
 Go straight on up the field and cross the stile at the end of the field.
 Carry straight on and, as you crest the rise, you’ll soon see an isolated barn ahead.
 Pass through a gate on the left of this barn onto a level grassy track.
 In two minutes, a field gate opens onto a tarmac road.